 Course descriptions and requirements for the two accounting majors are available in the Undergraduate Catalog.

 The business administration major offers a fundamental understanding in the areas of accounting, finance, management, marketing, and statistics.
 An individual becomes familiar with the languages of the business environment, and develops an ability to analyze and solve problems faced by the business administrator.

-Students majoring in business administration may elect additional study in one of six emphasis areas:
+Students majoring in business administration may elect additional study in one of five emphasis areas:

 Course descriptions and requirements for the business administration major are available in the Undergraduate Catalog.